 Yes!
 Providers interested in becoming a Pilot Site are able to apply for multiple locations.

 How will provider spots increase as the program grows?
 Is there a timeline?

-Preschool for All will work toward preschool access for all Multnomah County 3- and 4- year olds within 10 years.
-PFA will grow at a pace that allows small providers and providers of color to participate, that avoids unintended consequences, and is responsive to feedback and interest from providers and families.
+Preschool for All will work toward preschool access for all Multnomah County 3- and 4-year-olds within 10 years.
+PFA will grow at a pace that allows small providers and providers of color to participate, avoids unintended consequences, and is responsive to feedback and interest from providers and families.
 PFA will help providers meet quality standards and improve or expand their facilities to support growth of PFA slots.

 What/who are the intermediary organizations?

-The Intermediary Organizations will help providers with business needs of their PFA contract.
+Intermediary organizations will help providers with business needs of their PFA contract.
 This includes help with the contracting process, invoicing, and small business needs.
-The Intermediary Organization will also offer ongoing help meeting contract requirements and will give resources to help address challenges.
+The intermediary organization will also offer ongoing help meeting contract requirements and will give resources to help address challenges.